-Joint Commission staff assess the acceptability of the hospital's response to the sentinel event, including the thoroughness and credibility of any comprehensive systematic analysis information reviewed and the hospital's action plan.
+Patient safety specialists from The Joint Commission assess the acceptability of the hospital's response to the sentinel event, including the thoroughness and credibility of any comprehensive systematic analysis information reviewed and the hospital's corrective action plan.
 (Root cause analysis is the most commonly used method of comprehensive systematic analysis.)
-If the comprehensive systematic analysis and action plan are found to be thorough and credible, The Joint

-Commission will notify the hospital and assign one or more or other mutually agreedupon documentation of sustained improvement and reduction of risk, such as SE MOS.
-(See the "Sentinel Event Measures of Success" section below for more details.)
+If the comprehensive systematic analysis and corrective action plan are found to be thorough and credible, patient safety specialists from The Joint Commission will notify the hospital and assign one or more or other mutually agreed-upon documentation of sustained improvement and reduction of risk, such as SE MOS.
+(See the "Sentinel Event Measures of Success [SE MOS]" section for more details.)

-Joint Commission staff will provide consultation to the hospital if the response is unacceptable, and will allow an additional 15 business days beyond the original submission period for the hospital to resubmit its response.
+A patient safety specialist, who is educated as a Master's prepared clinician or human factors engineer, is a certified professional in patient safety (CPPS), and is trained in RPI will provide consultation to the hospital if the response is unacceptable and will allow an additional 15 business days beyond the original submission period for the hospital to resubmit its response.
 If the response is still unacceptable, the hospital's accreditation decision may be impacted.